Giorgio de' Buondelmonti: Background

-Giorgio de' Boundelmonti was the eldest son of Esau de' Buondelmonti.
+Giorgio de' Buondelmonti was the eldest son of Esau de' Buondelmonti.
 Giorgio's mother was Jevdokija Balšić, Esau's third wife and a daughter of Đurađ I Balšić, Lord of Zeta.
 Giorgio had at least one sibling, a younger brother whose name is lost to history.
 Giorgio was probably named after his maternal grandfather; the name Đurađ is derived from the Greek Geōrgios.
 Esau and Jevdokija were married in 1402 and Giorgio was probably born c.
 1403.

 Giorgio's father ruled the city of Ioannina in Epirus, Greece (1385–1411), having assumed that position through marriage to Maria Angelina, widow of the earlier ruler Thomas Preljubović.
 In 1385 or 1386, Esau was granted the title of despot by the Byzantine emperor John V Palaiologos.
 Although Ioannina was independent of Byzantine imperial control, Esau maintained close relations with imperial power in Constantinople and sought to be part of the Byzantine political sphere.

 Around 1410, Esau betrothed Giorgio to a daughter of Muriq Shpata, the ruler of Arta, seeking to seal a political alliance.
 Although rivals, the two had a mutual interest in opposing Carlo I Tocco, Esau's nephew and Count Palatine of Cephalonia and Zakynthos.
 Giorgio was probably around seven years old at the time of the betrothal.

 Ruler of Ioannina

 Esau de' Buondelmonti died on 6 February 1411, leaving the underage Giorgio to succeed him.
 Giorgio was immediately proclaimed as the Ioannina's ruler, being hailed as despot, with Maurice Spata's daughter also being officially proclaimed as his co-sovereign.
 A regency council was set up to govern the city and Giorgio's mother Jevdokija attempted to hold on to her position of power as regent.

 Giorgio's reign swiftly became troubled.
 Jevdokija alienated the aristocracy of Ioannina by reportedly instituting clumsy and "tyrannical" policies contrary to those that had been in place under Esau.
-At the same time, Maurice Spata sought to take control in Ioannina for himself, sending troops to intimidate the local authorities and ravage the city's outskirts.
+At the same time, Maurice Spata sought to take control of Ioannina for himself, sending troops to intimidate the local authorities and ravage the city's outskirts.
 In order to solidify control, Jevdokija secretly sent messengers "to Serbia" to seek a new husband whom she would offer co-rule of Ioannina.
 When this plan was discovered, the populace in Ioannina were so outraged that they drove both her and her two sons out of the city.
 Jevdokija and her sons left Ioannina on 26 February, just twenty days after Esau's death.
 The people of the city invited Carlo I Tocco to become their new ruler.
 Carlo arrived in Ioannina on 1 April.